-This statement covers the activities of Cott Beverages Ltd UK and Aimia Foods Ltd
+This statement covers the activities of Aimia Foods Ltd

-- Cott’s large UK manufacturing footprint, broad distribution network, substantial research and development capability and high-level of quality and customer service enables Cott to offer its customers a strong value-added proposition of low cost, high quality products and services.
+- Aimia’s large manufacturing footprint, broad distribution network, substantial research and development capability and high-level of quality and customer service enables us to offer our customers a strong value-added proposition of low cost, high quality products and services.

 The relevant leaders of the HR, Technical, Purchasing and Operations functions are responsible for the implementation, development and ongoing maintenance of the policy within their respective business units.